26B/.github/profile/README.md

 ### Open-source

 Most what we have available is our stab at contributing back.
 Either by open-sourcing some of what helps us or contributing back to the projects we use on a daily basis.
 Take a look!
-We hope you find somethign interesting or helpful.
+We hope you find something interesting or helpful.

 #### Contributions